StenDoipanni/semantic-memes/README.md

 #### Dimension Selection Options

 1. **Use Preset Modes** (recommended):
-   - `--mode Core`: Extracts 4 core dimensions (faster, good for most analyses)
+   - `--mode Core`: Extracts 4 core dimensions (faster, necessary for further extraction since these are the core dimensions to be used by others)
    - `--mode All`: Extracts all 13 dimensions (comprehensive, slower)

 2. **Specify Custom Dimensions**: